Disk & Partition Management

 Table of Contents

-You can open disk managment by pressing Win+R and typing diskmgmt.msc.
+You can open disk management by pressing Win+R and typing diskmgmt.msc.

 Create a new partition